 On 13 December AD 115¹, Hadrian survived a violent and devastating earthquake while wintering in Antioch during Trajan’s campaign in the east.
 Hadrian had been in Syria since January AD 114 as imperial legate (envoy to the emperor), and as such, had taken up residence in Antiochia ad Orontem (Antioch on the Orontes).
 The city served as headquarters for the Parthian wars.
-Trajan had returned from a campaign in Armenia when disaster struck in the morning of December 13th of AD 115.
+Trajan had returned from a campaign in Armenia when disaster struck in the morning of 13 December AD 115.

 The earthquake in the Orontes valley, of an estimated magnitude of 7.5 on the Moment Magnitude scale (MMS), almost totally destroyed Antioch, Daphne and four other ancient cities including Apamea.
 It was felt all over the near East and the Eastern Mediterranean up to Rhodos and triggered a tsunami that hit the harbour city of Caesarea Maritima in Judea.

-Antioch on the Orontes was one of the most important cities of the Graeco-roman period.
+Antioch on the Orontes was one of the most important cities of the Graeco-Roman period.
 It was founded in 300 BC by Seleucus I, one of Alexander the Great’s generals, and became the Seleucids’ capital city.
 The ancient city stood on the eastern side of the Orontes River.
 It is currently partly covered by the modern city of Antakya (Turkey).
 Its location destined Antioch to be a mixture of diverse cultures as well as a trading centre.
 Caravans from Asia Minor, Persia, India travelled through the city where exchanges on a large scale were conducted.
 After Rome conquered Syria in 64 BC, the city became a Roman stronghold.
-Roman culture added to the city’s luxury with a forum, an amphitheatre, baths, a hippodrome, a theatre, a great collonaded street (Via Triumphalis) and an aqueduct carrying water to fountains, public buildings and villas.
+Roman culture added to the city’s luxury with a forum, an amphitheatre, baths, a hippodrome, a theatre, a great colonnaded street (Via Triumphalis) and an aqueduct carrying water to fountains, public buildings and villas.
 The city was thriving and was known as the “Queen of the East.”
 At the time of the earthquake of AD 115 Antioch had a population of about 500,000.

 The most vivid description of the catastrophe came from the Roman historian Cassius Dio.
 In his Roman History (Book LXVIII), he described how Antioch was crowded at the time of the earthquake due to the emperor Trajan overwintering within the city.